phantombuster/nickjs/README.md

 Begin a new scraping project using the CasperJS+PhantomJS driver
 ---

-**Step 0:** Create project, install NickJS and its headless browser driver:
+**Step 0:** Create the project, install NickJS and its headless browser driver:

 ```shell
 mkdir scraping-project